Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 In a Goldilocks economy, consideration should be given to:

-Assessing cyclical sectors, small-caps.
+Assessing cyclical sectors and small-caps.
 Economically sensitive holdings, such as banks and consumer discretionary and industrial stocks, have tended to benefit from increased economic activity.
 Investors typically focus less on fundamentals, such as quality cash flows, in favor of market beta, at least initially.
 Small-cap stocks could also offer appeal.

 Allocating to REITs.
-We expect REITs to outperform as the housing market recovers.
+We believe REITs could outperform as the housing market recovers.
 Additionally, lower interest rates typically boost the attractiveness of REIT yields.

 Limiting exposure to certain commodities.
 We believe industrial metals and other pro-cyclical commodities may outperform as economic activity and demand pick up.
 However, softer inflation correlates with lower prices for energy and food.